AdamK14/SudokuSolver/README.md

 3. The final solved grid highlighted in green.

 ## License
-This project is licensed under the MIT License.
 Feel free to use and modify it as needed.

 ## Acknowledgments
 - Thanks to the developers of `pygame` for providing a great library for creating visualizations.

-Enjoy solving and visualizing Sudoku puzzles!